pagekit/docs/guide-theme.md

 }
 ```

 `templates/template.razr` is the main file for the theme markup.
-Let's start off with this basic structure.
+Let's begin with some basic markup.

 ```html
 <!DOCTYPE html>